Harajuku Station

-Lines
+Harajuku Station (原宿駅, Harajuku-eki) is a railway station in Shibuya, Tokyo, Japan, operated by East Japan Railway Company (JR East).
+The station takes its name from the area on its eastern side, Harajuku.
 This station is served by the circular Yamanote Line.
 It is also adjacent to Meiji-Jingumae Station on the Tokyo Metro Chiyoda and Fukutoshin Lines, and is marked as an interchange on most route maps, although there is no physical connection between the two stations.